bright/new-www/content/blog/do-react-keys-prevent-re-renders.md

 ### **Trigger step**

 The trigger phase is the starting point for any re-render in React.
-It occurs whenever an update is necessary, such as when a **component’s state changes**, a **parent component re-renders**, or **context updates**.
+It occurs whenever an update is necessary, such as when a **component’s state changes**, a **parent component re-renders**, or a **subscribed context value updates**.
 These actions signal React to check if any part of the component tree needs to be updated, prompting the process to move into the render step.

 ### **Render step**